Samsung Galaxy Note 3 review: 2013's Best Phablet STILL An Excellent Buy

 Sure every rival manufacturer has either got or has had a larger handset on the market, but by comparison to the Galaxy Note they don't seem to have a clue; they take the approach that a phablet is just about the larger display panel and nothing else.
 Well ladies and gentlemen, that simply isn't true, and there's far more to making a good phablet than just making a giant phone with acres of touch display.

 The Samsung Galaxy Note series took more than a few journos and consumers by surprise when it first arrived in 2011, a skeptical tech press didn't quite know what to think and uttered more than a few grumbles about it.
 But the consumers knew better and a significant number of sales spurred Samsung on.
 The Galaxy Note is now in its fourth iteration, with a new model being launched every year in September at the annual IFA conference in Berlin, Germany.

-Even with the Samsung Galaxy Note 4 now available, also excellent, by the way, the Note 3 is still a very compelling proposition.
+Even with the Samsung Galaxy Note 4 now available (also excellent, by the way), and the Note 5 coming in September, the Note 3 is still a very compelling proposition.
 You can find out just how good the handset is in our Samsung Galaxy Note 4 review, but before you go throwing your money at the latest and greatest, step back, take a breath, and consider this: the Note 3 is still an excellent device and it WILL get Android Lollipop.
 So, perhaps this –– and not the Note 4 –– is the phablet you’ve been looking for?
 After all, everybody likes saving money these days don't they?

 Read on to find out what you're getting.